 Over 20 years ago, the Foundation’s Board hired its first executive director, Dr. Charles Pascal.
 Charles was, in his own right, a master architect.
 He helped us make the turn from investing mostly in bricks and mortar to backing people and ideas with the power to drive significant public policy change.

 It was an era of remarkable creativity and productivity.
 Brilliant and relentless advocates made great strides with the Foundation’s support.
-They pursued an agenda that included early childhood education, Medicare, public education, Indigenous rights, corporate social responsibility, and economic justice.
-Bold ideas like the Canadian Index of Wellbeing and the Atkinson Fellowship in Public Policy were launched.
-And together we made Canada stronger and more resilient even as the country started showing the signs of stress caused by growing inequality.
+They pursued an agenda that included early childhood education, Medicare, public education, Indigenous rights, corporate social responsibility, and several issues related to economic justice.
+Bold ideas like the Canadian Index of Wellbeing, the Atkinson Centre for Society and Child Development at OISE/University of Toronto, the Atkinson Economic Justice Fellowship, and the Atkinson Fellowship in Public Policy were advanced.
+And together we helped make Canada stronger and more resilient even as the country started showing the signs of stress caused by growing inequality.

 Many of you participated in this work and continue to be among the Foundation’s trusted partners to this day.
 I’m encouraged by all the new faces in the crowd tonight, by your commitment to our shared values, and by the progress you’re making everyday.
 On behalf of the Atkinson family, I want to thank you for your friendship and for your perseverance in fighting this good fight.